 - Your ability to concentrate and retain information is way better after you get a good night’s sleep, so try to keep your sleep schedule on track.

 - Exercise can boost your immune system, reduce stress, and improve your self esteem.
-Take a look at UBC Recreation’s guide to getting active at home!
+Learn how to work "exercise snacks" into your day, and take a look at UBC Recreation’s guide to getting active at home!

 - You are what you eat, so eat food that energizes and nourishes you.
 Explore what healthy eating means to you.

 Some extra tips:

 - Try cooking new foods or stocking up on new snacks.
 Enjoy the fun of finding things you never thought you would like (and even of discovering what you don’t like).

 - Exercise doesn’t have to be just treadmills and weights—there’s literally thousands of videos on YouTube to help you get active.
 Try learning the choreography from your favourite music video or following along with a yoga routine!

 2. Stay connected

 It can be hard to see friends and loved ones as much as we’d like when coursework starts ramping up, but there are still ways to work around busy schedules!

 If you’re in study mode, set up times when you and a friend can work together over video calls for some company and moral support.
 Taking a study break?
-Maybe try an online game with a friend you can’t see in person (if you’re looking for a game, try Skribbl—it's free!).
+Maybe try an online game with a friend (if you’re looking for a game, try Skribbl—it's free!).
 I even have friends who send each other the poetry they’ve been writing and give each other feedback!

-Whatever you end up doing, it’s okay to look forward to the day you’ll be able to get together more regularly with all your friends again, which brings me to my next tip:
+Whatever you end up doing, you can still look forward to the day you’ll be able to get together more regularly with your friends again, which brings me to my next tip:

 3. Practice realistic optimism